Helicopter Lessons - Pilot Courses

 The Certified Flight Instructor Instrument Rating (CFII) is another option and a natural progression for students who have already achieved their Instrument Rating.
 This also gives you more valuable training and teaching experience.

 The minimum FAA requirement for Part 141 CFI Rating is 40 hours of ground training and 25 hours of flight training.
 Generally, the flight time for the CFI is the difference between your flight time upon earning a Commercial Pilot Certificate and 200 hours of total time which are required for those who wish to instruct in a Robinson R22.
-If you are going to instruct in the Schweizer 300CB, you may graduate with less than 200 hours of total flight time.

 Airline Transport Pilot Certificate